 People can be allergic to almost anything.
 The following are some of the most common allergies:

-- - many households contain a pet or two, and allergies to cats and dogs are very common.
-The dander that is released from the animal’s skin (or feathers) is the culprit in pet allergies.
+- Many households contain a pet or two, and allergies to cats and dogs are very common.
+The dander that is released from the animal’s skin (or feathers) is the culprit of pet allergies.

 Allergic Signs and Symptoms

-- - sensation of chest tightness, wheezing, coughing, feeling short of breath
+- a sensation of chest tightness, wheezing, coughing, feeling short of breath

 When to Seek Help